ValkyrjaProject/Valkyrja.web/CONTRIBUTING.md

     * `improvement-123-youtubeNotifications` (for issue `#123`)
     * `fix-123` (for issue `#123`) _Please don't use **just** the number for bigger features, add some title to know what's that about without having to look it up._
 2. Commit your code properly into your branch as you work on it.
-  1. Recommended IDE to write your code:
+  1. Recommended IDE/editor to write your code:
-    * [Jetbrains Rider](https://www.jetbrains.com/rider) - Windows, Linux and Mac.
-    * [Visual Studio Code](https://code.visualstudio.com) - Windows, Linux and Mac.
-    * MonoDevelop works flawlessly on Linux.
-    * Standard Visual Studio is not recommended, however you can use it if you prefer.
-There are issues ;)
-    * Xamarin - Do not use this ever.
-  2. Follow our naming conventions and code style guide below.
-(Set up your IDE for it...)
+    * Any IDE or editor that follows keeps track of PSR-2 issues and corrects autoloading to PSR-4
-  3. Discuss your problems and ideas with our awesome dev team on Discord, to further improve them!
+  2. Discuss your problems and ideas with our awesome dev team on Discord, to further improve them!
-3. Test your code.
+3. Document and test your code
-  1. [Jetbrains Rider](https://www.jetbrains.com/rider) can nicely build, debug and run both mono (`1.0 code`) and netcore (`2.0 code`) on both Windows and Linux.
-VS, VSCode, MonoDevelop or Xamarin are not recommended for debugging.
-  2. You will be given [beta-token](http://inviteb.botwinder.info) by Rhea, which you can use either on your own server, or in Jefi's Nest.
+  1. Follow the standards of [PHPDoc](https://phpdoc.org) when documenting methods.
+  2. Test your code either through hosting the website yourself or by using PHPUnit tests.
+The latter is not required but preferred, if unit tested please add the tests with the commit.
-4. Submit PullRequest when you're done.
-This can be done easily on github. e.g. [1.](https://i.imgur.com/vF1uSMm.png) [2.](https://i.imgur.com/mbNvr3c.png)
+4. Submit Pull Request when you're done.
+This can be done easily on GitHub. e.g. [1.](https://i.imgur.com/vF1uSMm.png) [2.](https://i.imgur.com/mbNvr3c.png)
   1. New features or improvements or any other large changes should go into the `dev` branch.
   2. Really tiny fixes and typos, or tiny improvements of a response message, etc, can go straight into `master`.
 If in doubt ask.
   3. If there is an issue for your PR, make sure to mention the `#number` in the title.